 The programming languages used by back-end developers focus on database management and the different dynamics and functionalities of a website.
-These are often called server-side languages, and include such beautiful examples like:
+These are often called server-side languages.

 Example of a back-end design pattern

-For a more detailed explanation, check out my post on the model-view-controller.
+For more details, check out my article on the MVC design pattern.

-Front-end developers also make sure to consider the brand identity and the emotional experience the website wishes to convey to their end users.
+It’s also their job to consider the brand identity and the emotional experience the website wishes to convey to their end users.
 Alternatively, this aspect of web projects is also called web design.

 Tools for front-end development

-As for the programming languages used by front-end developers, the main tools are:
+As for the markup and programming languages used by front-end developers, their main tools are: